 What types of material should you share?
 Articles that are helpful to your practice; articles written by other attorneys in your firm; general business or economics articles that you love or that made you think.
 If you love it, most likely your contacts will, too.

 And by all means, don’t confuse sharing with oversharing.
 Although people who share perhaps once a week or month will likely go unnoticed, those who share multiple times a day are annoying.
 Don’t make either mistake.
 Share once a day, or at least make an effort to.

 • Make an appointment.
 The purpose of all online tools for professionals should be to facilitate richer offline interactions.
 Set up a lunch or telephone call and get out of the office.
-LinkedIn isn’t meant to replace real-life meetings, but to rather to augment them.
+Linkedin isn’t meant to replace real-life meetings, but to rather augment them.